Add Bindbee Embed in your product

 How to get Integration Category and Name?

-If you are using React for your frontend, you can easily integrate the linking flow using our React SDK
+If you are using React for your frontend, you can easily integrate the linking flow using our React SDKInstallation

-Run one of the following commands in your React project directory:
+Run one of the following commands in your React project directory:npm install --save @bindbee/react-link

 or